What Is Earnest Money and How Does It Work?

 How should you view earnest money?

-Earnest money is a major step that shows just how close you are to closing your home, and it also acts as a way to protect yourself from the seller acting in bad faith.
+Earnest money is a significant step that shows just how close you are to closing your home, and it also acts as a way to protect yourself from the seller acting in bad faith.

 Other Real Estate Uses of Earnest Money